 Redshift: Currently, Redshift bases their pricing on an hourly rate that varies depending on the type and number of nodes in a cluster.
 The type and number of nodes you choose when creating a cluster is dependent on your needs and data set, but you can scale up or down over time should your requirements change.

-Snowflake: Snowflake pricing is based on two factors: the volume of data stored in your Snowflake data warehouse and the number of compute hours used.
-Snowflake offers several plan options, some of which include on-demand pricing - meaning your bill could vary over time - or pre-purchased, price-secure capacity options.
+Snowflake: Snowflake pricing is based on two factors: the volume or data stored in your Snowflake destination and the amount of compute usage (the time the server runs) in seconds.

 |Connection Methods||SSL||SSL||SSH, SSL||SSH, SSL||SSL|